 How to Peel Plantains

-- First, slice the tips off each plantain off with a small knife.
+- Start by slicing off the tips of the plantain with a small knife.

-- Slice the peeled plantains crosswise into disks, about 1-inch thick.
+- Slice the peeled plantains into 1-inch thick slices.

-- Flatten each disk using a tostonera (see below), a sturdy drinking glass, or the flat side of a meat mallet.
+- Flatten each plantain slice using a tostonera (a plantain press), the bottom of a glass or the flat side of a meat mallet.

-- Raise the heat and return the plantains to the hot oil and fry for an additional 2 minutes per side, or until crispy and golden brown.
-You will likely need to work in batches to fry the flattened disks, adding additional oil if needed.
+- Increase the heat again and return the flattened plantains to the hot oil.
+Fry for 2 minutes per side until they become crispy and golden yellow.
+You may need to fry them in batches, adding more oil if necessary.

 How to Smash the Plantains